11 Scenic Picnic Spots in the Blue Mountains

 The picnic area next to Katoomba Cascades is a peaceful grassy area with various picnic tables.
 It’s a great spot, with the cascades and a short walking track to a beautiful lookout point to explore.

-Do note though that the Katoomba Cascades area can get very busy on the weekends, as it’s located near all the major tourist highlights.
+The Katoomba Cascades area can get very busy on the weekends, as it’s located near all the major tourist highlights.
 There are other open picnic areas nearby, such as Katoomba Falls Reserve, in case it gets too busy.

 Check out our Katoomba Cascades article for a more detailed guide to this beautiful water spectacle plus nearby walking trails and lookouts.

-Facilities: BBQs, tables, playground, toilets, wheel friendly, dogs on leash (lookouts and walks nearby).
+Facilities: | BBQs, tables, playground, toilets, parking, wheel-friendly (lookouts and walks nearby). |

 10. Govetts Leap Lookout Picnic Area